-George Fox Athletic Director Adam Puckett has announced the hiring of Collin Cram as the interim assistant coach of the George Fox men’s and women’s cross country teams upon the start of the 2018 season.
+George Fox Athletic Director Adam Puckett announced the hiring of Collin Cram as the interim assistant coach of the George Fox men’s and women’s cross country teams upon the start of the 2018 season.
+In November of 2018, Puckett removed the interim title and Cram joined the staff as the associate head coach of cross country and distance.

 Cram comes to George Fox after spending the last six seasons at NCAA Division I Oregon State University.
 Cram joined the Beavers prior to the 2012-13 academic year and helped make an impact as a jumps and multi-event assistant for the cross country and track programs.
 Cram served under head coach Kelly Sullivan in the cross country program and was vital to the team’s success over the years.